A Discretization-Accurate Stopping Criterion for Iterative Solvers for Finite Element Approximation: Finite element method and iterative solver

-For the purpose of constructing the local error estimation procedure for finite element approximation, the following local geometric objects notation are used in this paper.
-Firstly denote $\cN_{\om}$ as the vertices in $\bar{\om}$.
+For the purpose of constructing the local error estimation procedure for the finite element approximation, notations of the following local geometric objects are used in this paper.
+First, denote by $\cN_K$ the set of all the vertices of $K\in \cT$.
 For any vertex $\vz \in \cN$, denote by